 Your puppy’s diet will help him grow up to be a strong and healthy adult dog.
 What you do now will directly impact how he grows, as well as his health status in the years to come.
 Providing your dog with a high quality diet could save you a lot of money on vet visits later on.
 Invest in your puppy now – he’s counting on you.

 Do you work long hours and need help with your new puppy’s mid-day potty break needs?
 TAILored Pet Services is ready to help!
 We offer numerous monthly packages so your puppy can go outside on a consistent schedule.
-Visit our monthly rates page for more information.
+Contact us for more information.